-Just a few hundred meters from shore, we saw dozens of conical hats and bucket hats bobbing up and down with the waves.
+Just a few hundred meters from the shore, we saw dozens of conical hats and bucket hats bobbing up and down in the waves.
 They appeared and disappeared next to aluminum boats and white styrofoam boxes.

 That strange thing was explained by Mr. Cho (boat owner): "Those are fishermen in Tam Giang lagoon who are catching clams, that is, catching clams in brackish water to make a living."

-7am is the time when people start rowing boats to find a place with water up to their chests before diving.
+7am is the time when people start rowing boats to find a place with chest-deep water before groping.

 Ms. Le Thi Hoa (63 years old, a fisherman in Tam Giang lagoon) said that 7am to 12pm is the right time to search for clams.
 Because at this time, the water level in Tam Giang lagoon is still quite shallow, fishermen can easily find clams without being hindered by water.

-Each fisherman will be equipped with a large foam box, a few bags and an indispensable small boat, which is both a means of transportation to the lagoon and a place to store the shrimp every time they catch a big shrimp catch.
+Each fisherman will be equipped with a large foam box, a few bags and a small boat, both as a means of transportation to the lagoon and as a place to store the catch when they have a big catch.

 In particular, the snails do not move, they lie still under the mud and people will stomp on them, grope and pick them up with their feet and then put them in a styrofoam box.